Celebrate Mental Health Awareness Month at Work

 Maintaining good physical health and pumping some serotonin is actually a great way to regulate the body and mind.
 Organize a day of sports and other games, add some competitive spirit, and watch your employees rejuvenate and recharge for your employees’ mental wellbeing.
 Maybe make it a monthly thing!

-10. Arts-based Therapy Booths
+10. Arts-Based Therapy Booths

 Arts-based therapy booth with supplies